-- Influenza is an acute viral infection that spreads easily from person to person.
+- Seasonal influenza is an acute viral infection that spreads easily from person to person.

-- Influenza circulates worldwide and can affect anybody in any age group.
+- Seasonal influenza viruses circulate worldwide and can affect anybody in any age group.

-- Influenza causes annual epidemics that peak during winter in temperate regions.
+- Seasonal influenza viruses cause annual epidemics that peak during winter in temperate regions.

-- Influenza is a serious public health problem that causes severe illnesses and deaths for higher risk populations.
+- Seasonal influenza is a serious public health problem that causes severe illness and death in high risk populations.

-- An epidemic can take an economic toll through lost workforce productivity, and strain health services.
+- An influenza epidemic can take an economic toll through lost workforce productivity and strain health services.

-- Vaccination is the most effective way to prevent infection.
+- Influenza vaccination is the most effective way to prevent infection.